mesosphere/dcos-kubernetes-quickstart/README.md

 $ make uninstall
 ```

-**NOTE:** This will only uninstall Kubernetes.
-Make sure you destroy your DC/OS
-cluster using the instructions below when you finish testing, or otherwise you
-will need to delete all cloud resources manually!
+**NOTE:** The above command will uninstall Kubernetes and supporting services like marathon-lb.
+Make sure you destroy your DC/OS cluster using the instructions below when you finish testing, or otherwise you will need to delete all cloud resources manually!

 ## Destroy cluster